Andrews’ Pitchfork: Application and Analytical Methods Using Median Line Analysis

 In the third and final article, we will share further pitchfork methods.
 These include what we have coined as “Combination Pitchforks” and “Dueling Pitchforks”.
 When combined, these techniques create a support and resistance frequency grid in price and time (one of which we show below).
 We will also demonstrate pitchforks used in concert with multiple time frame momentum analysis.

-Timothy Brackett is a technical analyst with 35 years’ financial markets experience both on the sell and buy side and is currently working with a portfolio management team monitoring portfolio positions and searching for investment ideas at Marketfield Asset Management LLC.
+Timothy Brackett is a technical analyst with 30+ years’ financial markets experience both on the sell and buy side.
+He continues to monitor portfolio positions and searches for investment ideas utilizing technical analysis at Marketfield Asset Management LLC.
+He is also founder and sole proprietor of The Market’s Compass LLC.
 His focus includes, but is not limited to, Median Line analysis, Elliott Wave Principle, multiple time frame price momentum work in concert with candlestick studies.
-Mr. Brackett holds the CFTe designation and continues to co-author The Weekly Speculator (since 2004).
-He can be reached at email@example.com
+Mr Brackett holds the MSTA and CFTe designations and continues to co-author The Weekly Speculator (since 2004).
+He can be reached at [email protected]

 Kyle Crystal, CMT, CFTe